 CHRISTIAN FORMATION: OUR SUNDAY SCHOOL PROGRAMS RUN SEPTEMBER THROUGH MAY

 Classes are offered during the academic year – September through Pentecost – for everyone from age 4 through adult.
-Classes are from 9:00 to 10:00.
+Classes are from 9:15-10:15.
 Prior to attending the class, each student should register with the Director of Family Formation.
 All class assignments are based on the age or current grade placement in school.
 Click HERE for a registration form.

 Godly Play Center (Pre-K-1st grade)

 Our youngest children meet in our Godly Play classroom.
 What is Godly Play?
 Children have an innate sense of the presence of God.
 The Godly Play curriculum, based on Montessori principles and developed using a spiral curriculum, helps little ones explore their faith through story, to gain religious language and to enhance their spiritual experience though wonder and play.
 Our Doorkeepers and Storytellers are Godly Play trained and Safe Church certified to ensure the most effective experience for the children.

 This group meets in the Chapel and uses the Feasting on the Word curriculum.
 This is Lectionary based curriculum that features on the readings from the worship service in a way that promotes exploration and discussion among peers.
 2nd-5th graders will be supported in their desire to join teams and organizations by being introduced to materials that invite them to be members of the body of Christ.
 They will use their Bibles to dig into the stories of their faith.
 Their love of questioning will be encouraged as well as their confidence in understanding the readings.

 Middle School (6th-8th grades)